2023 Outcomes

 Local High School to UH Mānoa Pipeline Building Initiative

-A key goal for Project Equal Access is to support recruitment initiatives by connecting with various local high school teacher academies across the state.
-To support the pipeline from high school to college, grant funding will be used to engage in projects and activities that allow the high school teacher cadets to learn more about the teaching career, UH Mānoa’s teacher licensure programs, and engage in hands-on workshops and experiences.
-In addition, collaboration and feedback from high school partners will help to address current barriers, concerns, or processes that may be hindering secondary students from pursuing education as their major.
-Finally, funding and support will be provided to schools to establish opportunities for secondary students to gain experience working and collaborating alongside students with disabilities so that more students would consider special education as a potential and rewarding career.
+A key goal for PEA is to support recruitment initiatives by connecting with various local high school teacher academies across the state.
+To support the pipeline from high school to college, grant funding allows us to engage in projects and activities that support the high school teacher pathway students to learn more about the teaching career, UH Mānoa’s teacher licensure programs, and engage in hands-on workshops and experiences.
+In addition, collaboration and feedback from high school partners help inform how we can address current barriers, concerns, or processes that may be hindering secondary students from pursuing education as their major.
+Finally, funding and support could be provided to schools to establish opportunities for secondary students to gain experience working and collaborating alongside students with disabilities so that more students may consider special education as a potential and rewarding career.

 High Schools Supported in 2024: